Omnium-Scientia/.github/doc/CONTRIBUTE.md

 - why did you place this material here (in terms of chapter numbering etc.)?
 - why does not this break the coherence of the course?

+### What do we use to make our courses?

+We use [typst](https://typst.app/), is a markup-based typesetting system designed to be an alternative to LaTeX.
+If you are new to those kinds of software see the [tutorial](https://typst.app/docs/tutorial/) or the [guide](https://typst.app/docs/guides/guide-for-latex-users/) for LaTeX users.

+As for the tool, we recommend using VSC with the [tinymist typst](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) extension.